yaronlev9/Ticket-Manager/README.md

 This repository includes a basic skeleton with automated tests, use it for you submissions.
 In this project you will create a Ticket Manager Web Application, with React.js and Express

-## Instructions
-1. [Import](https://github.com/new/import) this repository into your account.
-Make sure to select the private option
-1. Clone your new repository to your computer
-1. Install the project dependencies by running `npm install` from the client folder *and* the server folder
-1. Create new brunch for your all work (both frontend and backend)
-1. Change the project to meet the requirements, commit only to your work branch.
-1. [Commit Early, Push Often](https://www.worklytics.co/commit-early-push-often/), your work might be evaluated by your push history
-1. Once you are done and want to submit, follow the [Submitting](#Submitting) section
-1. Good Luck!

-## Running tests
-We have created automated tests for your convenience, use it to check your progression.

-Note that the automated tests rely on your code having the exact class names and Ids as specified below.
-We encourage you to add your own tests.

-* To run the *server tests* simply run `npm run test` on server folder
-* To run the *client tests* make sure you started the development server on  port 3000 (via the `npm start` script) and then run `npm run test` from client folder

 ## Backend Requirements
 The Express app should be located in the path `server/app.js` and export the `app` object (`module.exports = app;`).
 - The server should run on port `8080` serve the react app on `http://localhost:8080/` and expose those API endpoints: